CryptoAce85/image-captioner-lora-V2-Windows-edition/README.md

-   In the app destination folder i recomend to open the "uploads" folder to see the images you upload and for every image prosessed the images will dissapear from the folder so you see how long process it left
+   In the app destination folder i recomend to open the "uploads" folder to see the images you upload and for every image prosessed the images will dissapear from the folder so you see how long process it left, test with a few images first to check your API key